TesterRandolph/SEO_Sniffer/README.md

 ```
 - Must have: rule & tag
 - If you want to use the subRules, the rule must be "detectSubRules" and the limit will be useless.
+- The limit will be setting up with a default 0, if you are not setting a value.

 # Predefine Rules
 ## isImageWithoutAlt